How to Get Oil Stains Out of Clothes

 How to get an oil stain out of a shirt

 When you drop something oily or greasy on your clothing, the sooner you get it out, the better.
 Don’t immediately throw your clothes in the washing machine.
 Instead, do some stain pretreating to make sure the stain comes out.
-Plus, check out our secret cleaning tips from the pros.

 Watch this video tutorial for how to remove oil stains from clothes: